dotnet/runtimelab/src/docs/binding-closures.md

 public func sorter<T>(arr: [T], by: (T, T) -> Int) { /* implementation not important */ }

 ```
-And `sorter` can by called by any of the following means:
+And `sorter` can be called by any of the following means:

 ```swift
 private func sort0 (a: Int, b: Int) -> Int {